 Diet therapy, a biologically based practice, uses specialized dietary regimens (eg, Gerson therapy, macrobiotic diets, Pritikin diet) to

-Some diets (eg, Mediterranean diet) are widely accepted and encouraged in traditional western medicine.
+Some diets (eg, Mediterranean diet) are widely accepted and encouraged in conventional and integrative medicine.

-This diet involves consuming the equivalent of 15 to 20 lb of fruits and vegetables (in solid food and juices) each day, plus taking supplements and using coffee enemas.
-Proponents claim that this protocol is effective for treating cancer, heart disease, arthritis, autoimmune disorders, and diabetes; however, there are no rigorous clinical trials to support any of these claims.
+The Gerson diet involves consuming the equivalent of 15 to 20 lb of fruits and vegetables (in solid food and juices) each day, plus taking supplements and using coffee enemas.
+Proponents claim that this protocol is effective for treating cancer, heart disease, arthritis, autoimmune disorders, and diabetes; however, there are no rigorous clinical trials to support any of these claims (2).
 Also, claims of detoxification are not based on identification and measurement of any specific toxin.

 This diet consists mainly of vegetables, whole grains, fruits, and cereals.
 Some proponents claim that this diet can prevent and treat cancer and other chronic disorders; however, no evidence supports efficacy of a macrobiotic diet for treatment of cancer.

 Risks of following this diet, other than lack of efficacy in disease prevention or therapy, are very few (3).

 This diet consists of types of food allegedly consumed during the Paleolithic era, when food was hunted or gathered (ie, animals and wild plants).
 Thus, the diet includes

 Foods thought not to be available during the Paleolithic era (eg, dairy products, grains, legumes, processed oils, refined sugar, salt, coffee) are avoided.
 Proponents claim that human metabolism has not adapted to handle many of these foods.